The Coroners for the Shropshire, and Telford and Wrekin areas are:

 Where a death is reported to the Coroner, the Coroner's Officer will contact the relatives.
 A Coroner can order a post-mortem examination without obtaining the relatives' permission.
 This examination will ascertain the cause of death.

-The Coroner may also wish to hold an investigation into circumstances leading up to a death (including an Inquest).
-When an Inquest is called, the Coroner's Office will contact the relatives and will provide a copy of the Ministry of Justice guide to Coroners and Inquests and Charter for Coroner Services.
+The Coroner may also wish to hold an investigation into the circumstances leading up to a death (including an Inquest).
+When an Inquest is called, the Coroner's Office will contact the relatives and provide a copy of the Ministry of Justice guide to Coroners and Inquests, and the Charter for Coroner Services.

-When an Inquest is to be held the death cannot be registered until the conclusion of the Inquest, but a certificate of death can be issued on request to the family to allow the funeral to take place.
-When the inquest is complete a certificate will be issued to the Registrar who will then be able to register the death.
+When an Inquest is to be held, the death cannot be registered until its conclusion, but a certificate of death can be issued on request to the family to allow the funeral to take place.
+When the inquest is complete, a certificate will be issued to the Registrar, who will then be able to register the death.